department-of-veterans-affairs/vagov-content/pages/burials-memorials/bereavement-counseling.md

 **You may qualify for bereavement counseling if you’re the surviving spouse, child, or parent of:**
 - A service member who died while serving their country
 - A Reservist who died while on active duty
-- A National Guard Soldier who died while on active duty
+- A National Guard soldier who died while on active duty

 </div>